jin/bazel-glossary/README.md

 * Michelle Irvine, Google (for the original glossary)
 * Greg Estren, Google (for the configurability glossary)
 * Jon Brandvein, Google (contributions to the original glossary)
+* Artem Zinnatullin, external (contributions to the glossary)